← Back to Blog

 # Cleanup

-docker image prune -a # remove all unused images
+docker image prune -a # remove all images not used by any container

 FROM node:20-alpine AS builder